 Best Value: Robinair RG3

-The Robinair RG3 refrigerant reclaim machine may offer optimal balance of performance, portability, and price for residential service technicians.
-At 18 pounds with refrigerant recovery rates of 0.5 lb/min for liquid R410A refrigerant, the RG3 handles typical residential HVAC systems efficiently while remaining easy to transport between jobs.
+The Robinair RG3 may offer the best balance of performance, portability, and price for residential service technicians.
+At 18 pounds with refrigerant recovery rates of 0.5 lb/min for liquid R410A, the RG3 handles typical residential HVAC systems efficiently while remaining easy to transport between jobs.
 The simple two-valve operation and clear analog gauges make the RG3 accessible for technicians at all experience levels.

-During field testing, the RG3 HVAC recovery machine proved reliable across various refrigerant types.
+During field testing, the RG3 proved reliable across various refrigerant types.
 The compact design allowed technicians to easily carry the unit up ladders and through tight spaces.
-While the unit operated slower than the MR45 recovery equipment, the RG3 recovery speeds remained adequate for residential work where system charges rarely exceed 10 pounds.
+While the RG3 operated slower than the MR45, its recovery speeds remained adequate for residential work where system charges rarely exceed 10 pounds.

 The main limitations include reduced performance in extreme heat (approximately 15% slowdown at 95°F in testing) and analog gauges that provide less precision than digital alternatives.
 However, at $565.99, the unit may deliver professional-grade reliability at a mid-range price point that suits many service businesses.